 - 2 vegan eggs (6 natural options here)

 1. Pre-heat your oven to 180C and grease a baking sheet with coconut oil.

-3. In a large bowl, beat the eggs, the almond butter, the vanilla and the coconut sugar using an electric beater or a handheld mixer.
+3. In a large bowl, mix your choice of egg subs, the almond butter, the vanilla, and the coconut sugar using an electric beater or a handheld mixer.
 The almond butter is pretty gooey so you need to mix the batter for a good 2 to 3 minutes continuously to get everything smooth and blended.

 4. Add in the dry mix to the wet batter, and continue to mix with the electric beater/handheld mixer for another couple of minutes.

 5. Once the batter is done, fold in the chocolate chips.

 6. Scoop a large spoonful of batter on the baking sheet- we got 12 cookies per sheet and managed two sheets.